estebanmunchjones2019/react-hooks-article/readme.md

 ## First custom hook example

-Here is the custom hook called `usePosts` that will solve our code duplication problem:
+Here is a custom hook called `usePosts` that will solve our code duplication problem:

 ```jsx
 // src/hooks/usePosts.js